“Over 90% of the material cultural legacy of sub-Saharan Africa remains preserved and housed outside of the African continent”

 Felwine Sarr and Bénédicte Savoy, The Restitution of African Cultural Heritage.
 Toward a New Relational Ethics

-In 2017, Emmanuel Macron publicly announced France’s intention to begin the restitution of African material culture back to Africa.
-After centuries of colonization going widely unacknowledged by France, this announcement was surprising to both France and the communities affected by French colonization.
+In 2017, Emmanuel Macron publicly announced France’s intention to begin the restitution of looted African material culture back to Africa.
+After centuries of colonization going widely unacknowledged by France, this announcement was surprising to the people of France and the people of countries affected by French colonization.

-Since then, some pieces have been returned to their places of origin.
-But far more still sit in Western museums, removed from their context and communities.
+Since this announcement, which seems to have been primarily performative, some of these stolen objects have been returned to their places of origin.
+But far more still sit in European museums, removed from their context and communities.

-Here are two examples of looted objects from Benin and Mali held by the Musee du Quai Branly.
+The following are two examples of objects originating from Benin and Mali held captive by the Musee du Quai Branly in Paris.
 One has been restituted, the other has not.

 Half-man half-bird royal statue of King Ghézo: